tradingstrategy-ai/docs/source/programming/visual-studio-code.rst

 Press *Run all* to execute the template notebook.

 It will prompt you to choose a Python environment.
-Choose one we just added.
+Choose the one we just added.

 - Visual Studio Code should ask for the Trading Strategy API key on the first run
 - The run should complete with a checkmark on the last notebook cell